bluesky/databroker/doc/source/headers.rst

 .. note::

-    Keys in a header can be accessed in two ways.
-This are equivalent:
+    Fields in a header can be accessed in two ways.
+These are equivalent:

     .. code-block:: python